 The first time I taught publicly about perceptual reality was in 1994 when I was invited to speak to 1,500 jewelers in London at the 400th Anniversary Celebration of the Goldsmiths of the United Kingdom.
 Afterwards, Pennie and I were whisked away to the world headquarters of DeBeers to meet with Roger Van Egan, their director of marketing.

-DeBeers wanted to know why my small handful of jewelry clients in the US were selling 20 times more diamonds than the average jeweler.
+DeBeers wanted to know why my small handful of jewelry clients were selling 20 times more diamonds than the average American jeweler.

 “The Christmas season is a GREAT time to get engaged.
-When you show up at the Christmas party of your girlfriend’s parents and she is NOT wearing an engagement ring, you get to listen to Great Aunt Gertrude talk all night long about her recent gallstone surgery.
-But if your girlfriend IS wearing an engagement ring, the only thing Aunt Gertrude will want to know is whether you’d like another piece of pie before, or after you ride Cousin Larry’s new motorcyle.
-That girl you love is going to show her new engagement ring to everyone she cares about, and most of those people are going to be conveniently gathered together at Christmastime.
+She’s going to want to show her new engagement ring to everyone she cares about, and most of those people are going to be conveniently gathered together at Christmastime.
+If you show up at the Christmas party of your girlfriend’s parents and she is NOT wearing an engagement ring, you get to listen to Great Aunt Gertrude talk all night long about her recent gallstone operation.
+But if your girlfriend IS wearing an engagement ring, the only thing Aunt Gertrude will want to know is whether you’d like another piece of pie before, or after you ride Cousin Larry’s new motorcycle.
 One more thing: the day she starts wearing your engagement ring is the day her Mom quits calling you “What’s-his-name.”

 Au contraire, mon frère.
 That ad made my jeweler fun, approachable, and most importantly, NOT SCARY.

-Seeds of doubt, disillusionment and divorce are planted when a woman begins to think, “This is not the man I married.
+Seeds of doubt, disillusionment and divorce are planted when a woman thinks, “This is not the man I married.
 He doesn’t love me anymore.”

-My ad on the radio is saying to men, “Buy a diamond from my client and she’ll attribute everything I just said in this ad to YOU.
+That ad on the radio said to men, “Buy a diamond from Schiffman’s and she’ll know that – unlike “other guys” – you are still very much in love.
 Now won’t THAT be grand!”

 Do you remember what I said about relevance?
-If mister “Actions speak louder than words,” truly doesn’t love her anymore, he won’t buy the diamond.
-But if he does love her and can’t find the words to tell her, I’m confident he can still find his way to the jewelry store.
+If Mister “actions speak louder than words,” still loves her but can’t find the words to tell her, I’m confident he can still find his way to the jewelry store.

 She wins, He wins, the jeweler wins, and I win.